Updated: Jun 5

 Listen there is a big difference between making excuses and real emergencies.
 If you get in a car accident or have a sick kiddo at home that is much different than pulling the "I am too tired," or "I forgot my gym clothes," excuse.
 It is also important to ensure the bar is not being set so high that you will be consistently be challenged to reach it.
 For example, for someone just beginning an exercise program committing to 2x a week is probably more realistic than committing to 5.
 It is always best to start with small, manageable chunks and in ways that set your up for success because that builds confidence, which reinforces motivation and those things will keep you moving forward with an I CAN attitude.
 And it is good to periodically re-evaluate your needs and goals.
 If you start to find yourself routinely falling short on commitment(s) then it may be time to revise the plan.
 Perhaps has the season has changed, work is more demanding or you suddenly have more on your plate than you did when you first started.
 It's ok to evaluate and revise the plan so that it will best work with your needs and goals.
 Not only is it better for your psyche, it eliminates the all or nothing trap that often leads to frustration and burnout.

-Bottom line: health and fitness goals takes time to achieve and it is normal to have stumbles along the way.
-Setting yourself up for long term success with the help of accountability and support and keeping a positive mindset can make all the difference!
-When you establish health and fitness goals, take a moment to decide how you will hold yourself accountable - what is the consequence for not following through?
-If you find you are routinely struggling and falling short it may be time to asses how realistic the goal is for your current lifestyle needs and abilities and do some fine tuning.
-Healthy living is not an all or nothing approach, we often have to adjust and make room as life changes, re-establish goals, explore new approaches, and re-energize our motivation to keep us moving forward!
+Bottom line: goals takes time to achieve and it is normal to have a few stumbles along the way.
+Setting yourself up for long term success with the help of accountability and support along with a positive mindset can make all the difference.
+When you create a health and fitness goal, take a moment to decide how you will hold yourself accountable - what is the consequence for not following through?
+If you find you are routinely struggling or falling short it may be time to asses how realistic your goal is and do some fine tuning.
+Remember, healthy living is not "all or nothing," we often have to make adjustments as needs change and creating room for flexibility within our plan.
+Success is paved in small, steady steps of progress, so keep at it and you'll get there!